Who we are

 - to foster camaraderie among members.

 These activities are made possible by the hard work of many volunteers who organize the ceilis and other fundraising activities, and with generous help from patrons.
-Over the years volunteers have included Steve Jones, Rae Shepp and Sylvie Larose (ceilis), Donna-Marie Sullivan, Kelly Symons, Jocelyne Patenaude, Gemma and Harold Brooks, Caroline Wathier and Rachelle Bergeron.
+Over the years volunteers have included Steve Jones, Rae Shepp, Sylvie Larose, Donna-Marie Sullivan, Kelly Symons, Jocelyne Patenaude, Gemma and Harold Brooks, Caroline Wathier, Rachelle Bergeron, and countless others.

 Our chief patron throughout the years has been the St. Patrick's Society of Montreal.